riya2820/Movie-Recommendation/README.md

 # Movie Recommendation System

 This project is a movie recommendation system developed using machine learning algorithms, Python's sci-kit learn, and pandas library.
-The system uses two types of algorithms, content-based filtering and collaborative-based filtering, to generate movie recommendations for the user based on their past movie preferences.
+The system uses three types of algorithms, content-based filtering collaborative-based filtering, and demographic filtering to generate movie recommendations for the user based on their past movie preferences.

 # Installation